ryan2625/State-of-AI/README.md

 - output structure
 - error handling and best practices

 That structure matters because it turns the markdown file into an operational guide for an agent, not just reference documentation.
+The individual parts of the knowledge base and the technical spec skills contain core information about how the AI should actually use the skill, but it also shows examples of how it is integrated and configured into a real workflow.

 ### 1. Knowledge Base Skill
 The knowledge base skill is the foundation.
 Its purpose is to analyze a codebase and generate persistent documentation that other skills can use later for context.